Specialized S-works Tarmac SL8

 Club racers, crit riders, and sportive regulars who care about speed.
 If you ride in a fast group and hate getting dropped on the climbs, this is your bike.
 It also suits committed solo riders who want a responsive, lively frame for training.
 Not ideal for casual weekend rides or long touring days.

-Specialized Tarmac year guide
+Specialized S-works Tarmac SL8 year guide

 The SL6 (2018 to 2021) is a fantastic used buy and prices have settled nicely.
 The SL7 (2021 to 2023) added aero improvements and is the current sweet spot for performance versus price.
 The SL8 (2024 onwards) merged the Venge and Tarmac lines but uses a one piece cockpit that some riders find limiting.
 For the best value, look at a 2021 or 2022 SL7 in Expert or Pro spec.

-Specialized Tarmac, key things to know
+Specialized S-works Tarmac SL8, key things to know

 - Check the seatpost for cracks, especially on SL6 models.
 This was a known issue on early production runs